mongodb/specifications/source/crud/tests/README.rst

   - ``description``: The name of the test.

-  - ``operation``: Document describing the operation to be executed.
-This will have the following fields:
+  - ``operations``: Array of documents, each describing an operation to be executed.
+Each document has the following fields:

     - ``name``: The name of the operation as defined in the specification.